 - Emails suggesting concrete ways you can take action -- both quick ideas and long-term projects -- and reports on the group’s progress;

 - Access to Audubon Works, a password-protected site with climate tools and resources; and

 - Support from the Audubon South Carolina staff via email and conference calls.

 First South Carolina Training

 Our first South Carolina training was in June 2017 at Spring Island near Beaufort.
-It was attended by dozens of people hailing from Charleston to Hilton Head, and thoroughly enjoyed by all.
-More trainings are planned for the fall around the state, so please be in touch if you want us to contact you when the dates are set.
+It was attended by dozens of people who hailed from Charleston to Hilton Head, and who thoroughly enjoyed the day.
+More trainings are planned for the fall around the state, so please be in touch if you want us to contact you when dates are set.